Line 2 (Taiyuan Metro): Construction

-Line 2 began construction on March, 2016, as of July 2020, construction of all 23 stations are complete.
+Line 2 began construction in March 2016, as of July 2020, construction of all 23 stations are complete.

 In phase 1, it has a total length of 23.647 km, 23 stations, 2 electrical stations and 1 control centre.

 Security

 There will be 3,500 cameras installed during Phase 1 alone, Dananmen Station (大南门站), a major interchange station, has 231 cameras installed.
 All trains are unmanned and equipped with state-of-the-art technology.